 If you’ve visited Florida infrequently and for short periods of time, you probably don’t know the full scope of Florida weather.
-Thunderstorms are frequent and intense, and Florida is virtually tied with Oklahoma as the lightning capital of the U.S. is located in the Sunshine State.
+Thunderstorms are frequent and intense, and the 2022 lightning capital of the U.S. is located in the Sunshine State.
 Four Corners, Florida ranked first in lightning density, seeing "more lightning in 2022 than any other community in the United States," according to WGCU News.

 The other side of the argument?
 Lots of sunshine and warm temperatures.

 Moving to the Sunshine State could save you a lot of money in taxes.
 Florida, one of our 10 most tax-friendly states for retirees, has no state income tax.
 That means no state taxes on Social Security benefits, pensions, IRAs, 401(k)s and other retirement income.
 It also has no inheritance tax or estate tax.